gerhynes/aws-notes/certified-cloud-practitioner/README.md

 An AWS Outpost is a rack of servers running AWS infrastructure in your physical location.

 A **Server Rack** is a frame designed to hold and organize IT equipment.
-The indiustry standard rack size is 48U (7 foot rack).
+The industry standard rack size is 48U (7 foot rack).
 U stands for "rack units" or "U spaces" which is equal to 1.75 inches.

 A full-size rack cage is 42U high.
 Equipment is typically sized 1U, 2U, 3U or 4U high.